 Who is More Likely to Experience Ocular Migraine?

-What Can Be Done to Prevent Ocular Migraine?
+How Can One Prevent Ocular Migraine?

 • Pay attention to sleep patterns,